Local weak limit of dynamical inhomogeneous random graphs: Introduction

-Fix $\kappa>0$, and consider initially the Erdös-Rényi graph $ER(n,\kappa /n)$ with $n$ vertices, where each edge is independently \textbf{open} (or present in the graph) with probability $\kappa/n$, and \textbf{closed} (or absent from the graph) with probability $1-\kappa/n$.
+Fix $\kappa>0$, and consider initially the Erd\"os-R\'enyi graph $ER(n,\kappa /n)$ with $n$ vertices, where each edge is independently \textbf{open} (or present in the graph) with probability $\kappa/n$, and \textbf{closed} (or absent from the graph) with probability $1-\kappa/n$.
 In dynamical percolation, edges are then refreshed at rate $1$; upon refreshing the edge is declared open with probability $\kappa/n$ and closed with probability $1-\kappa/n$.
 We write $G^{n,\kappa}_t$ the graph at time $t$ with $n$ vertices.
-The dynamical graph is stationary, with invariant measure the law of the Erdös-Rényi graph $ER(n,\kappa /n)$.
+The dynamical graph is stationary, with invariant measure the law of the Erd\"os-R\'enyi graph $ER(n,\kappa /n)$.
 Thus at any time $t\ge 0$, $G^{n,\kappa}_t$ converges locally weakly to the Poisson-Galton-Watson tree $PGW(\kappa)$.
 It is then natural to ask for a convergence result for the whole process, which leads to the following questions that motivated this work:

 At this point the question is of course imprecise, but we can already easily imagine a ``dynamical Poisson-Galton-Watson tree'', or $DPGW(\kappa)$, that could appear as a limiting process.
 At time 0, it is simply a $PGW(\kappa)$.
 Then, the dynamics is as follows: \begin{itemize} \item each edge is cut at rate 1.
-Upon cutting an edge, we only keep the part of the tree which contains the root. \item each vertex, at rate $\kappa$, gains a new child that is the root of a new $PGW(\kappa)$ tree. \end{itemize} Heuristically, the first kind of transitions simply comes from the fact that in the finite Erdös-Rényi graph, each edge is refreshed at rate 1 and has only probability $\kappa/n$ to stay present after refreshing, which vanishes to 0 when $n$ tends to infinity.
+Upon cutting an edge, we only keep the part of the tree which contains the root. \item each vertex, at rate $\kappa$, gains a new child that is the root of a new $PGW(\kappa)$ tree. \end{itemize} Heuristically, the first kind of transitions simply comes from the fact that in the finite Erd\"os-R\'enyi graph, each edge is refreshed at rate 1 and has only probability $\kappa/n$ to stay present after refreshing, which vanishes to 0 when $n$ tends to infinity.
 The second kind of transition comes from the fact that the dynamics may reveal a new edge incident to any given vertex.
 However, this new edge will typically lead to a totally new and still unseen part of the graph, with local structure thus approximately described by an independent $PGW(\kappa)$ tree.
 It can further be checked that the $DPGW(\kappa)$ is a well-defined stationary Markov process, and at this point the reader may already have some ideas on rigorous ways to state and prove a convergence result of dynamical percolation to this limiting process.